acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 _That's weird ... why are the errors quantized?
 Oh right - floats._

-## What the Float
+## We All Float On Alright

 Here's what I thought was going on, to first order.

 Numbers are infinite but computers are decidedly finite which means any computational (physical) representation of the number line is going to have certain constraints.
 The most common representation computers use are called floating points, or "floats".
 This represents every number as some real number of finite length raised to an exponent like this $123.456e^{10}$.

 Now here's where the constraints come in.
-Because the _length_ of the prefix to the exponent (also called the "mantissa") is limited, it means we can only construct a finite number of mantissas _per exponent_.
+Because the number of digits in the prefix to the exponent (also called the "mantissa") is limited, it means we can only construct a finite number of mantissas _per exponent_.
 And that means that as the exponents get smaller, the numbers we can represent get closer and closer.
 The exponents themselves have a limited range (much less than the range of the mantissa) which means at some point we get to the smallest interval we can express in our floating point system.

 I'm hand-waiving away some details here but that's what went through my mind the first time I saw the graph of my residuals.
 I noticed the errors were on the order of $1e^{-15}$, which is effectively zero for my purposes, and figured I must have hit the floating point limit.
 I assumed there must be some rounding approximation in the standard library `statistics.mean` function or something.